How to Improve Financial Health: Strategies for Everyday Finances

 Key Takeaways

-• Set long-term financial goals - Beyond debt repayment, build an emergency fund and save for retirement to improve financial stability.
+• Build an emergency fund and save for retirement to achieve long-term financial goals.

-• Seek guidance if needed - Consider getting help from a financial advisor if you need additional expertise to improve your finances.
+• Consult a financial advisor if you need expert guidance to improve your finances.

 You probably pay close attention to your physical health and understand that eating better and exercising more are key to living a healthier life.

-But there's often less discussion around how to improve financial health and the key tactics that could help you stay financially fit.
-Though everyone's financial situation is different, there are several strategies you can follow to help improve your financial well-being and get better control of your personal finances.
+But there is often less discussion about how to improve your financial health and the steps that can help you stay on track.
+Everyone’s situation is different, but there are several strategies you can follow to help improve your overall financial position and gain better control of your money.
 Here's what to know.

 What Is Financial Health?

-While there's no official definition for the term "financial health," it's used to describe the state and stability of a person's finances.
-Achieving financial health means having the resources necessary to meet both your current needs and short- and long-term goals — whether that's purchasing a home, saving for college or retirement or enjoying retirement.
+There is no official definition of “financial health,” but the term is often used to describe the overall condition of a person’s finances.
+Strong financial health generally means you can cover your current needs while also working toward short- and long-term goals.
+These goals may include buying a home, saving for college or retirement, or covering expenses later in life.

-There's no official measurement index for financial health either, but the Consumer Financial Protection Bureau (CFPB) offers a Financial Well-Being Scale that allows people to assess their individual finances.1 The CFPB actually defines financial well-being as "a state wherein a person can fully meet current and ongoing financial obligations, can feel secure in their financial future, and is able to make choices that allow them to enjoy life."
+There is also no single way to measure financial health.
+However, the Consumer Financial Protection Bureau (CFPB) offers a Financial Well-Being Scale to help people evaluate their situation.1 The CFPB actually defines financial well-being as "a state wherein a person can fully meet current and ongoing financial obligations, can feel secure in their financial future, and is able to make choices that allow them to enjoy life."

 4 Considerations Around How to Improve Financial Health